bdjohnson529/opencv_scripts/README.md

 ## Aerial Perspective Transformation

-[This library](aerialtransform/) projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
+The [aerialtransform](aerialtransform/) library projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
 You can use the functions in this library to project aerial images taken by a drone onto Google Earth tiles.
 To perform the transformation, you will need imagery, GPS and attitude measurements.
 We mounted a camera, IMU and GPS receiver on a drone to obtain our datasets.

 The library is built in C++.